ceteece/fetch_sre/NOTES.md

 - for "production ready", maybe we want to do some light refactoring for the sake of maintainability + extensibility?
   - save this for the very end, though, definitely lower priority just getting the functionality right will keeping the code relatively clean

+- will need to make sure requests actually contain everything we expect them to